 The last of our mid-budget picks is the Orbit 58308, an excellent little sprinkler that costs around just under $30.
 Don’t let its price put you off, though: this model comes with something that none of the others do: a tripod that allows it to cover even greater distances without any trouble.

 Of course, this tripod’s height can be adjusted to help customize the spray even further.
 Very far, in fact: you can water plants up to 12.19 meters away.
 Also, the hose connector is angled at the base so you won’t have any difficulty attaching it.
-These features are nice, but there’s still more to discuss.
+These characteristics are nice, but there’s still more to discuss.

 The brass impact head gives you the freedom to choose where exactly you want to be watered, in a 25-360° radius.
 Plus, because the tripod folds down, it’s easily stored away during the winter.
 With a maximum pressure of 80psi, there’s very little that the Orbit 58308 can’t do.